How does social media impact adolescent mental health?

 What You Can Expect:

-• The study will monitor your child’s mobile device activity across approximately 6 months.
+The study will monitor your child’s daily mental health and mobile device activity across approximately 6 months.

-• Your child may be assigned to either naturalistic or restricted social media access for 3 months.
+Your child may be assigned to either unrestricted or restricted social media access for 3 months.

 Take advantage of this opportunity to make a difference in the lives of adolescents everywhere!
 Help us uncover the impact of social media on mental health.
 Your involvement could shape the future of adolescent mental health research.

-For more information or to enroll your child, please complete the survey below or contact us at happytech@georgetown.edu
+For more information or to enroll your child, please click on “apply now” below or contact us at adolescentsocialmedia@georgetown.edu.